arackaf/customize-cra/readme.md

 ### disableEsLint()

 Does what it says.
 You may need this along with `addDecoratorsLegacy` in order to get decorators and exports to parse together.

+### useEslintRc()

+Causes your .eslintrc file to be used, rather than the config cra ships with.

 ### addWebpackAlias(alias)